gotestyourself/gotestsum/README.md

 * The stdout produced by the script must only contain the `test2json` output, or `gotestsum` will fail.
-If it isn't possible to change the script to avoid non-JSON output, you can use `--ignore-non-json-output-lines` to ignore non-JSON lines and write them to `gotestsum`'s stderr instead.
+If it isn't possible to change the script to avoid non-JSON output, you can use `--ignore-non-json-output-lines` (added in version 1.7.0) to ignore non-JSON lines and write them to `gotestsum`'s stderr instead.
 * Any stderr produced by the script will be considered an error (this behaviour is necessary because package build errors are only reported by writting to stderr, not the `test2json` stdout).
 Any stderr produced by tests is not